ProfYaffle88/movie-quiz/README.md

 UX:
 Users Stories:
+.
 As a movie enthusiast, I want to be able to access the "Movie Madness" quiz easily from any device, so I can enjoy the quiz on my preferred platform.

+.
 As a user, I want an engaging and visually appealing landing page for "Movie Madness," so I am motivated to start the quiz.

+.
 As a quiz participant, I want clear instructions on how to start the quiz and navigate through the questions, so I can easily understand and enjoy the experience.

+.
 As a movie buff, I want diverse and challenging questions in the "Movie Madness" quiz, and trivia related to films, so I can test and expand my knowledge of movies.

+.
 As a user, I want a time limit for each question in "Movie Madness," adding an element of excitement and challenge to the quiz.

+.
 As a participant, I want immediate feedback on my answers in "Movie Madness," so I can learn from my mistakes and reinforce my movie knowledge.

+.
 As a user, I want to track my progress throughout the "Movie Madness" quiz, so I can see how many questions I've answered and how many are remaining.

+.
 As a competitive user, I want to see my final score at the end of the "Movie Madness" quiz.

+.
 As a user who enjoys sharing, I want the option to share my "Movie Madness" quiz results on social media platforms, so I can challenge my friends and showcase my movie knowledge.
+.
 As a participant, I want a "Try Again" button at the end of the quiz in "Movie Madness," so I can replay and improve my score.

+.
 As a participant, I want a countdown or progress bar during the quiz to indicate the time remaining for each question, helping me manage my time effectively.

-These user stories cover a range of features and considerations to create an enjoyable and comprehensive "Movie Madness" quiz experience for users
+.
+These user stories cover a range of features and considerations to create an enjoyable and comprehensive "Movie Madness" quiz experience for users.

 Acceptance Criteria
 Quiz Accessibility: